What is ECP?

 - Headaches or feeling tired.

 - Nausea (upset stomach).
 You can take anti-nausea medication with ECP.

 - Vomiting.
 If you vomit within a few hours of taking ECP it may not work.
 Talk with a pharmacist or health care provider for directions on how to proceed.

 Can I take ECP whenever I have penis-vagina sex?

 - ECP is intended as emergency contraception only.
 While safe, it is difficult for your body to process.

 - If you are sexually active, having penis-vagina sex, and do not want to get pregnant consider other, more reliable, long-term birth control options such as condoms, the pill, the patch, the vaginal ring, or an IUD/S.

 Where can I get more information?

-- From the Facts of Life On-Line: e-mail your questions to email@example.com.
+- From the Facts of Life Line: e-mail your questions to email@example.com.

-- From a teen clinic if you are under 22 years old.
+- From a Teen Clinic if you are 21 or younger.